 If you haven’t heard of it before, Nioxin is a scalp treatment and hair care system launched in the ’80s.
 Its founder, Eva Graham, developed it after experiencing hair loss while pregnant.
 10 years later, Proctor and Gamble bought the company and the shampoo is still used in salons around the world as a treatment for thicker hair.

 You’ll find more detailed information about the system’s history, its ingredients and its reputation in my other posts but I’m here to tell you about my personal experience in this Nioxin shampoo review.

-A week or so later, I visited a hairdresser friend of mine for further advice and she introduced me to Nioxin’s 3D Care System.
+A week or so later, I visited a hairdresser friend of mine for advice and she introduced me to Nioxin’s 3D Care System.
 She gave me system number 6; although it’s normally reserved for chemically treated hair and I’d never touched a dye in my life, it’s also for those with the most progressed thinning.

 And I definitely fell into that category.

-Note: I do include some other products in this review, purely because I supplemented my shampoo with a conditioner and a scalp and hair treatment.
+Note: I include some other products in this review, purely because I supplemented my shampoo with a conditioner and a scalp and hair treatment.
 Plus some more items within the Nioxin 3D Intensive Care range.
 (I went all out!)

 ‘System 6 delivers thicker, fuller hair with smooth control by removing follicle-clogging sebum, fatty acids and environmental residues, while restoring the moisture level and providing color protection.’

 Salesy, right?
 Definitely.
 But it actually delivers on these points in terms of treating men and women’s thinning hair.
 And even though I felt a little silly using something ‘designed to strengthen, nourish and repair thinning hair from its foundation’ when I had no hair at all, I soldiered on.